rltervo/IST682/README.md

 # IST687 - Intro Data Science
-This is a general overview of what I learned in IST687.

 ## Opening Comments:
 This was my first Applied Data Science course from Syracuse University.
 It was a lot of fun and I learned a lot.
-The course was provided in the program R.

-## Course Overview:
-The course was an into into Data Science, statistics, programming in R, and how to apply various machine learning algorithms.
+The main topcis covered in this course was general knowledge in Data Science, Statistics, programming in R, and how to apply various machine learning algorithms.